eguneys/byte/README.md

-- [ ] Mouse Cursor look like when, clicked on empty, hover/click on action, drag card
+- [ ] Mouse Cursor look like when, idle, clicked on empty, hover/click on action, drag card